-The cases where he personally has served as a sole lead or co-lead plaintiffs’ counsel have settled for more than $500 million.
-In addition to many class actions where he was lead plaintiffs’ counsel but which cases were not Federal Multidistrict Litigation proceedings, the MDLs where he has served as lead counsel have including, among others, MDL-1346 (In re Amazon-Alexa); MDL-1352 (In re Doubleclick); MDL-1708 (In re Guidant Implantable Heart Devices); MDL-1739 (In re Grand Theft Auto Video Game Consumer Litigation); MDL-1903 (In re Pepsico, Inc. Bottled Water Sales Practices); MDL-2025 (In re Staples, Inc. Wage & Hour Employment Practices Litig.).
+He has been the lead plaintiffs’ counsel in dozens of successful individual, class and/or collective actions in the areas of securities, employment, privacy and mass tort litigation.
+The cases in which he has personally been a lead counsel have returned over a half a billion dollars to his clients and the cases in which he has been co-counsel several times that amount.
+In addition to many class actions where he was lead plaintiffs’ counsel but which cases were not Federal Multidistrict Litigation proceedings, the MDLs where he has served as lead counsel have including, among others, MDL-1346 (In re Amazon-Alexa); MDL-1352 (In re Doubleclick); MDL-1708 (In re Guidant Implantable Heart Devices); MDL-1739 (In re Grand Theft Auto Video Game Consumer Litigation); MDL-1903 (In re Pepsico, Inc. Bottled Water Sales Practices); and MDL-2025 (In re Staples, Inc. Wage & Hour Employment Practices Litig.).
 He has also served on numerous MDL Executive/Steering Committees, including the Executive Committee in MDL-1845 (ConAgra Peanut Butter Products Liability Litigation), and serving as Law & Briefing Co-Chair of the Government Actions Committee in MDL-1657 (Vioxx Products Liability Litigation).
-Among other things, he was the lead New York class counsel in the Fen/Phen diet drug litigation and in that case obtained the first certification under New York law for a medical monitoring class, and was the New York class counsel in the settlement with American Home Products.
-In 2009, as part of his active representation of employees denied payment of overtime wages, he successfully tried to a verdict one of the first Fair Labor Standards misclassification cases ever taken to a jury, resulting in a judgment of $5 million on behalf of 342 collective action plaintiffs, Stillman v.
-Staples, Inc., No. 07-cv-849 (D.N.J.), a result which has led to the $42 million nationwide settlement of MDL-2025.
+Among other things, he was the lead New York class counsel in the Fen/Phen diet drug litigation, in that case obtained the first certification under New York law for a medical monitoring class, and was the New York class counsel in the MDL settlement with American Home Products.
+In one case, a federal court judge, addressing Mr. Lesser in approving a settlement, stated, “the court already held that class counsel was adequate in the context of class certification.
+But more than just adequate, class counsel’s performance in this case has been exemplary.”
+Wilson v.
+Gloucester County, 06-cv-1368 (JEI/AMD) (D.N.J.) (final approval obtained March 18, 2010).

-Other professional organizational appointments have included being the Chair of American Bar Association’s Business Law Section’s Environmental Litigation Subcommittee (1995-2002); the Co-Chair of the ABA’s Business Law Section’s Annual Review of Litigation (1995-1998); a member of the New York City Bar Association’s Committees on Consumer Affairs (1995-1998) and Federal Courts (1998-2001); a member of the Federal Bar Council’s Second Circuit Courts Committee (2006 to date) and Co-Chair of the American Association for Justice’s Food-borne Illness Litigation Group (2007-2010).
+Other professional organizational appointments have included being the Chair of American Bar Association’s Business Law Section’s Environmental Litigation Subcommittee (1995-2002); the Co-Chair of the ABA’s Business Law Section’s Annual Review of Litigation (1995-1998); a member of the New York City Bar Association’s Committees on Consumer Affairs (1995-1998) and Federal Courts (1998-2001); a member of the Federal Bar Council’s Second Circuit Courts Committee (2006 to date); and Co-Chair of the American Association for Justice’s Food-borne Illness Litigation Group (2007-2010).
 He also was the Chair of the National Association of Securities and Consumer Attorneys’ Consumer Committee from 2003 to 2005.
 He was asked to draft revisions to New York State’s class action law (2002-2003; Report, 2003), as well as having been involved in the drafting of numerous recommendations, testimony, reports, and other materials for various professional organizations.
-His election to the American Law Institute was in 2008 and he actively participated in the Members Consultative Group to the ALI’s 2009 adoption of the Principles of Aggregate Litigation.
-In addition, Mr. Lesser has been on the Editorial Advisory Board of the Class Action Law Monitor.
+His election to the American Law Institute was in 2008 and he actively participated in the Members Consultative Group to the ALI’s 2009 adoption of the Principles of the Law of Aggregate Litigation.
+In addition, Mr. Lesser has served on the Editorial Advisory Board of the Class Action Law Monitor.